frain-dev/convoy-website/content/docs/configuration.md

 # Configuration

-You can configure Convoy by using one of or a combination of the methods below:
+Convoy can be configured by using one of or a combination of the methods below:
-- creating a `config json file` (default)
+- Creating a `config.json` configuration file (default)
-- setting `environment variables`.
+- Setting environment variables.
-- setting `cli flags`
+- Setting CLI flags

-The order of preference when all the are used is `cli flags` > `environment variables` > `config json file`.
+The order of preference when all three is used is **CLI flags** > **environment variables** > **config json** file.
 Values set in the cli flags will override the same config value set with either env vars of in the config file.

 ## Creating a config json file

 An example configuration is shown below:

 ```json[Sample Config]